Credit history: What it is and why it matters

 Below you’ll find the answers to some frequently asked questions about credit history.

-While having experience using credit responsibly could be seen as a good thing, there is no ideal length of credit history.
-But as the CFPB notes, “The more experience your credit report shows with paying your loans on time, the more information there is to determine whether you are a good credit recipient.”
+The CFPB notes, “The more experience your credit report shows with paying your loans on time, the more information there is to determine whether you are a good credit recipient.”

-That said, closing an established account could lower credit history and, in turn, credit age.
+That’s why closing an established account could lower credit history and, in turn, credit age.
 And opening too many accounts in a short amount of time might have a similar effect.

 Not all landlords or management companies require a credit check before they lease properties.
 If you don’t have much of a credit history, property managers may verify your employment.
 You may also be able to rent by supplying character references.
-You can also consider getting a co-signer, which is someone who agrees to pay if you can’t.
+You can also consider getting a co-signer, who is someone who agrees to pay if you can’t.

-Credit bureaus usually update information every 30 to 45 days.
-It’s worth monitoring your credit to make sure your information is accurate.
-Errors on your credit report could also indicate that you’ve been a victim of identity theft.
-If you suspect that someone is using your personal information, visit IdentityTheft.gov to report it.
+Monitoring your credit reports and credit card statements can help you check for mistakes or fraudulent activity.
+Errors on a credit report could also indicate that you’ve been a victim of identity theft.
+If you suspect that someone is using your personal information, visit IdentityTheft.gov to report it and get a recovery plan.

 Building credit history takes time, effort and responsible use.
 Regularly checking your credit can help you track your progress and make sure the information in your credit history is accurate.
-You can also get free copies of your credit reports from each of the three major credit bureaus by visiting AnnualCreditReport.com

-CreditWise from Capital One can help, too.
-You can access your TransUnion credit report and VantageScore 3.0 credit score as often as you like—without hurting your credit.
+You can do this by monitoring your credit history with CreditWise.
+You can use it to access your TransUnion credit report and VantageScore 3.0 credit score as often as you like, without hurting your credit.
 Plus, it’s free for everyone—even if you’re not a Capital One cardholder.

 Related Content